 Electronic cigarettes, also known as e-cigarettes, electronic nicotine delivery systems (ENDS) or e-cigs, are devices that heat a liquid (juice) to make vapour for inhalation ("vaping").

-From 1 October 2021, consumers will need a prescription from an Australian registered medical practitioner to access nicotine e-cigarettes and nicotine liquids in Australia.
-This will provide an opportunity for consumers to receive appropriate advice from a doctor and their pharmacist on the use of, and risks associated with, these products.
+From 1 October 2021, consumers will need a valid Australian medical prescription to access nicotine e-cigarettes and nicotine liquids in Australia.
+This will provide an opportunity for consumers to receive appropriate medical advice on the use of, and risks associated with, these products.
 Certain other novel nicotine delivery products will also require a prescription, including heat-not burn tobacco.

 Nicotine replacement therapies (including sprays, patches, lozenges and chews) that do not require a prescription will continue to be available from pharmacies and some retail outlets.